fab514/project-one/README.md

 - There are source links for the two other html files in this website.
 ## Input Text
 - Activity search input is a text type.
-- I put in a name for accessibilty users.
+- I put in a name="activity" for accessibilty users.
 - A placeholder of a starter activity 'i.e. Go for a walk' is displayed on page load until the user inputs different data.
 ## Participants Number Select
 - User can input number of participants for activity search.